ZENNER Datahub Howto: Setting up Forwardings using HTTP as an example

 3. Assigning the forwarding

-There are two different ways to use forwarding:
+There are two different ways to use forwarding or assign it to devices:

-3.1 Forwarding of all devices of the account
+3.1 Assignment to all devices of an account/tenant

-All incoming telegrams from devices within the account are forwarded.
-To set it up, click on “Add” under the Management/Forwarding menu item for the rule created in the previous section.
+All incoming telegrams from devices within your account/tenant will be forwarded.
+To set this up, click “Add” under the “Management/Forwarding” menu item for the rule you created in the previous section.

 The new rule is then displayed under “Already added Forwarding Rules to this Tenant” and can be deactivated again if necessary via “Delete”.

-As an alternative to global forwarding, the forwarding rule can also be activated for individual devices.
+As an alternative to a global forwarding, you can also assign the forwarding rule to individual devices.
 To do this, switch from the device list to the detailed view of the desired device.
-In the Forwarding tab, the rule can then be activated for the respective device by clicking the “Add” button.
+In the “Forwarding” tab, you can then activate the rule for the respective device by clicking the “Add” button.

 Existing entries are displayed under “Already added Forwarding Rules to this Device” and can be deactivated again via “Delete”.

 The platform also supports authentication using “Basic Authentication”.
-Username and password must be transferred in the following notation:
+Username and password must be passed in the following notation:

 Related Articles